alexdiv12/Learning-website/README.md

 # Learning-website
-This a learning ebsite made using concepts of eb development
+This a learning website made using concepts of web development